-For more information on how to define and determine the customer within a contract, please refer to the definition of a customer article found on RevenueHub.
+For more information on how to define and determine the customer within a contract, please refer to the Definition of a Customer article.

 3. Management Fee Revenues

 Management fee revenues are often part of the compensation that asset managers receive for their investment management arrangements.
-These management fees are normally a base fee that is paid for continued service over the course of the arrangement.
-Generally, however, an asset manager does not just offer their base services, but also provides performance-based services in conjunction with their base management services.
+These fees are normally a small percentage of the total value of assets that is paid for continued service over the course of the arrangement.
+Generally, an asset manager does not just offer their base services, but also provides performance-based services in conjunction with their base management services.
 These services are performed in conjunction with one another and are transferred to the customer on the same schedule, thus the two services would not qualify as separate performance obligations, but as a single performance obligation.

-For more information on allocating variable consideration, please refer to the Allocating Variable Consideration article found on RevenueHub.
+For more information on allocating variable consideration, please refer to the Allocating Variable Consideration article.

 4. Fee Waivers/Fund Expense Reimbursements

 Asset managers sometimes waive their management fee or reimburse a fund for expenses incurred beyond an agreed upon threshold.
-The agreement to waive or reimburse these fees can be entered into in conjunction with the service agreement, but may also be agreed upon separately.
+The agreement to waive or reimburse these fees can be entered into either (1) in conjunction with the service agreement or (2) in a separate agreement.
 If the first scenario is true, the contracts will likely be combined due to the timing of the agreements and their related nature.
 The second scenario requires more analysis, as the agreement to waive or reimburse will affect the transaction price of the service agreement.
 Contract modification guidance should be consulted to determine the proper handling of this scenario.

-For more information on variable consideration, please refer to the Variable Consideration and the Constraint article found on RevenueHub.
+For more information on variable consideration, please refer to the Variable Consideration and the Constraint article.

 5. Costs of Managing Investment Companies

-For more information on how to treat the costs to obtain and fulfill a contract, read the Incremental Costs of Obtaining a Contract article and the Costs to Fulfill a Contract article found on RevenueHub.
+For more information on how to treat the costs to obtain and fulfill a contract, see:

-Prior to ASC 606, ASC 605-20-S99-1 allowed for two different methods for recognizing these fees.
-The first method allowed for the recognition of the fee revenue to be deferred until the end of the contract, thereby eliminating all uncertainty.
+Prior to ASC 606, ASC 605 allowed two different methods for recognizing these fees.
+The first method allowed the recognition of the fee revenue to be deferred until the end of the contract, thereby eliminating all uncertainty.
 The second method allowed the revenue to be recognized before the end of the contract, based on termination provisions found in the arrangement that made the revenue realizable.

-ASC 606 allows for variable consideration to be included in the transaction price only when it is probable that there will not be a significant reversal.
-When incentive or performance fee revenues are influenced by factors outside the control of the manager, a significant future reversal of revenue is probable, making users of the second method found in ASC 605-20-S99-1 subject to potential, significant delays of revenue recognition.
-It should be noted that the delay of recognizing these fees as revenue does not change the need to recognize the payments to employees as an expense in the period in which they are incurred.
+ASC 606 requires variable consideration to be included in the transaction price only when it is probable that there will not be a significant reversal.
+When incentive or performance fee revenues are influenced by factors outside the control of the manager, a significant future reversal of revenue is probable.
+Therefore, recognition of these fees is delayed until the uncertainty is resolved, usually at the conclusion of the period.
+The delay of recognizing these fees as revenue does not change the need to recognize payments to employees as an expense in the period in which they are incurred.

-For more information on variable consideration, please refer to the Variable Consideration and the Constraint article found on RevenueHub.
+For more information on variable consideration, please refer to the Variable Consideration and the Constraint article.

-When determining how to handle these capital allocations, the following issues should be considered:
+When determining how to handle these capital allocations, several factors should be considered, including the following: